enqueuer-land/enqueuer/README.md

     - *.json

 **parallel**\
-Requisition should be executed in parallel mode
+Requisition files should be executed in parallel mode.
+The requisition file itself is still sequential, but the files are executes in parallel.

     parallel: true (false by default)